EDDiscovery/EDDiscovery/Databases-in-EDD.md

 CREATE INDEX DistanceName ON Distances (NameA ASC, NameB ASC) CREATE INDEX Distances_EDSM_ID_Index ON Distances (id_edsm ASC)

-When enabled by the setting page, EDSM synced every 28 days, plus updated each run.
+When enabled by the setting page, EDSM distance data base is synced with this table every 28 days, plus the db is updated from EDSM at each run.
 Synced to EDSM on id_edsm.
 Used during fill of visited systems for pairs of systems which do not have co-ords.

 # Objects
 for materials, not in active use.